QuentinRougemont/genome_annotation/README.md

 RelatedProt="/path/to/related_protein.fa" #a full path to a set of external protein data (fasta format) for braker

+# ---- orthoDB ---- #
+orthoDBspecies=" " #one of : "Metazoa" "Vertebrata" "Viridiplantae" "Arthropoda" "Eukaryota" "Fungi" "Alveolata" "Stramenopiles"
+#if a species is given then it will be used for annotation (in addition to eventual RNAseq and orthProteins)

 #if annotate = NO then gtf should be provided:
 gtf1=""